Cohomology jump loci and absolute sets for singular varieties: Jump loci of Hodge theoretic data

 \begin{rem} Let $j: U\hookrightarrow X$ as in Theorem \ref{hodgejump} (2).
 It is unclear to us whether the jumping loci of \emph{mixed} Hodge numbers of $H^\bullet(U,L)$ determine torsion-translated real subtori $\bU(U,1)$.
 Let $h^{p,q,k} = \dim_\C Gr_p^FGr_W^{p+q}H^k(U,L)$.
 The spectral sequence corresponding to the weight filtration degenerates at $E_2$ and it is endowed with a Hodge filtration $F$.
 The number $h^{p,q,k}$ is equal to the dimension of $Gr^F_p$ applied to the middle cohomology of the complex

 where $m=p+q$.
-By strictness of the differentials w.r.t. $F$, one can invert the operations of taking cohomology and applying $Gr^F$.
+By strictness of the differentials with respect to $F$, one can invert the operations of taking cohomology and applying $Gr^F$.
 The terms of the spectral sequence are described in \cite[Proposition 1.7 (b)]{T87} and $h^{p,q,k}$ is the dimension of the middle cohomology of

 as $L$ varies: here $D^{(n)}$ denotes the normalization of the $n$-fold intersections of the $D_i$'s and $\cM_{n}$ is the canonical extension of $j_*L|_{D^{(n)}\setminus D^{(n+1)}}$.
 The graded pieces are in turn identified with the cohomology over $D^{(n)}$, $n=m-1,m,m+1$, of certain {\em coherent} sheaves depending on $L$: their dimension therefore varies in an upper-semicontinuous way but we are unable to control the dimension of the cohomology of the maps between them. \end{rem}